mclark/squink/README.md

 # squink

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that shortens urls.
+Docker container to come.

 ## Usage

-FIXME
+currently `lein uberjar` to compile, then `java -jar <path to uberjar>` docker run blah blah

+## TODO
+Gotta externalize the config obviously
+Proper tests

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Matt Clark

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.